 DJ Mode is another feature Amazon recently introduced.
 This play music is like a hosted listening experience that artists and DJs lead.
 The playlist is intended to provide listeners with more information about the artists and their musical influences.

-Apple offers a similar feature, which puts the spotlight on the people and stories behind the music.
+Apple bring out a similar feature, which puts the spotlight on the people and stories behind the music.
 It’s not just a playlist.
 There is an entire section dedicated to it.

 Listeners can find playlists such as Behind the Songs, Song Book, and On the Session, which highlight the session musicians, producers, and songwriters behind the songs they love in Apple Music’s “Behind the Songs” section.